xmppo/node-xmpp-bosh/whats_changed.md

 maintaining/administering a node-xmpp-bosh installation, you might want to check this file every time you update your copy.

+### v0.7.3

+* [dns-srv](https://github.com/dhruvbird/dns-srv) dependency updated to v0.2.0
+* Fix for new EventEmitter in node >= 0.10.0 which caused TLS negotiation failure with jabber.org and possibly other XMPP servers.
+See issue #66 for more details.

 ### v0.7.2

 * [ltx](https://github.com/astro/ltx) dependency updated to v0.2.2